jerik/mdCanvas/README.md

 - Add Colors.
 Automatic highlights of pairs.
 - Link list has problems with filenames including spaces.
 They should be removed from list.
 Perhaps with Error-Message
 - Get hint, if a md file does not exists, but there is a link in the sidebar
-- Try simpel http server, to overcome the restriction, that I cannot read and save files with javascript!
 - Try https://github.com/niklasvh/html2canvas to create a image of the page, and then convert this to pdf for printing.
 Problem, screenshot should be done, after the md content is loaded.
 - should work with no internet connection
 - Integrate mdCanvas in jerik.github.io with submodule?
 Or use own github specific documentation and link it togehter in jerik.github.io

+## Done
+- Try simpel http server, to overcome the restriction, that I cannot read and save files with javascript!